-"To what ends will the interventions be applied?"
-(Walker and Shea, pp.85-86)
+"To what ends will the interventions be applied?" xix

-It is well at this point to stand back, take an overview of these three major approaches to morality, and observe some commonalties.
-All in all, we see in modern secular humanism the use of utterly inadequate tools aiming at impossible goals.
-That is true regardless of which brand of humanism may be the basis for attempts to establish a system of morality.
+It is well at this point to stand back, take an overall look at these three major approaches to morality, and observe some commonalities.
+Putting it all together, we see in modern secular humanism the use of utterly inadequate tools aiming at impossible goals.
+That holds true regardless of which brand of humanism it is which is trying to establish the system of morality.
 With the humanist psychologist it is man merely glorifying himself, and with the behaviorists it is man manipulating himself.
-Through it all surfaces the irony that both brands of humanism are dehumanizing.
-Seeking to glorify man, these degrade him.
+Through it all there is the irony that both brands of humanism are dehumanizing.
+Seeking to glorify man, they degrade him.
 Both suggest that man is the product of his own evolution, thus linking man with the animal and presenting him as the hairless ape.
 That is a good deal less than what the Scriptures say about man, the jewel of creation, made in the image of God.

 But we need to do more than merely note the irony that humanism makes humans less human.
 There are dire consequences for morality.
 Secular humanists of all varieties are oblivious to that.
-While they admit to man the possession of reason, in contrast to animals, they nonetheless ignore conscience, which testifies to the law of God written in the heart.
-Both reason and conscience, though darkened in the fall, are still present, providing something of a guide for moral conduct.
-With that darkened guide, levels of civic righteousness are still possible.
-But the morality of the secular humanist knocks the props away.
+While they admit to man possessing reason, in contrast to animals, they nonetheless ignore conscience, man's God-given guide for moral conduct.
+Both reason and conscience, though darkened in the fall, are still present.
+With that darkened guide, levels of civic righteousness, are still possible.
+But the morality of the secular humanists knocks the props out from under.

-To be fair, we must not accuse secular humanists of being immoral people.
-Many lead exemplary lives.
+To be fair, we must not accuse secular humanists as being immoral people.
+Many lead exemplary lives in their communities.
 But they do advocate principles which tear away at moral standards, the results of which are all too evident in our society.
 Human beings are thus dragged down to the level of the animal.
-Accordingly, the consequences of humanistic approaches to morality must be dehumanizing as well.
+Consequently, the practical results of humanistic approaches to morality must be dehumanizing as well.

 Examples abound in much of secular sex education.
 Gone is the Scriptural ideal of the family, the life-long union of man and wife, with the sexual act the sign and seal of that relationship.
-Gone, too, is the impact of conscience-that darkened but still viable guide available also to the non-Christian.
-Perhaps the most familiar example of the consequences for sex education is SIECUS-the Sex Information and Education Council of the United States.
+Gone too, is the impact of conscience-that darkened but still viable guide which the non-Christian also has at his disposal.
+Perhaps the most familiar example of the consequences for sex education is SIECUS-The Sex Information and Education Council of the United States.
 Approaches presented in its materials are more animalistic than human.
 The bottom line is sex without the necessary moral framework.
 Along with that, of course, has come the sexual revolution and the open promiscuity which abounds in our country.
-This, in turn, aids and abets the flood of pornography engulfing our nation.
-Human beings have become more animal than human (Chambers, passim).
+This, in turn, aids and abets the flood of pornography engulfing our country.
+Human beings have become more animal than human.

 Other results are to be seen in the supposed morality of killing the unborn, euthanasia, and even suicide, as man usurps his authority over God regarding life.
+In other cases it is to be seen in drug education which in effect is education for drug use.
 Evidence accumulates that morality on all levels is declining.
 That should not surprise us.
 With no ultimate standard to support public morality, with no longer even a civic appeal to a collective conscience, there should be no wonder that we find ourselves in a moral wilderness.